Menu

 For many rooms, oak storage chests make more sense than trying to fit larger linen into chest of drawers or wardrobes.
 Keeping those items together in one oak blanket box makes them easier to store and easier to reach.

-Oak suits a cleaner, simpler look, while rustic oak is often the better option if you want a warmer finish with more character.
-If your oak blanket box will sit alongside other bedroom furniture, keeping to one finish usually helps the room feel more consistent with matching bedside tables, chest of drawers or wardrobes.
+If your blanket box will sit alongside other bedroom furniture, keeping to one finish family usually helps the room feel more consistent with matching bedside tables, chest of drawers or wardrobes.

 Oak storage chests are especially useful for the bedroom items that take up space but do not need to stay out all the time.
 Oak blanket boxes are well suited to blankets, duvets, spare pillows, bed linen and seasonal textiles.